tomjoht/tomjoht.github.io/_posts/2015/7/2015-07-17-getting-responsive-design-just-right.md

 <figure><img src="{{ "/images/protofluid.png" | prepend: site.baseurl }}" alt="Protofluid" /><figcaption>Protofluid lets you change the viewport dimensions to see how your site looks with different device sizes.</figcaption></figure>

 You can see there are some challenges with that top banner.
 At the desktop display, the width is 480px, but this is too big for the iPhone display.
-I just set the width to a fixed 300px instead, because I wanted the ad smaller in relation to the other elements with the mobile view, not just filling 100% of its container.
+I just set the width to 80% instead, because I wanted the ad smaller in relation to the other elements with the mobile view, not just filling 100% of its container.

 ## Challenges to ad spots with responsive design